bentoml/BentoML/docs/source/quickstarts/deploy-a-large-language-model-with-openllm-and-bentoml.rst

 As an important component in the BentoML ecosystem, `OpenLLM <https://github.com/bentoml/OpenLLM>`_ is an open platform designed to facilitate the operation and deployment of large language models (LLMs) in production.
 The platform provides functionalities that allow users to fine-tune, serve, deploy, and monitor LLMs with ease.
-OpenLLM supports a wide range of state-of-the-art LLMs and model runtimes, such as StableLM, Falcon, Dolly, Flan-T5, ChatGLM, StarCoder, and more.
+OpenLLM supports a wide range of state-of-the-art LLMs and model runtimes, such as Llama 2, Mistral, StableLM, Falcon, Dolly, Flan-T5, ChatGLM, StarCoder, and more.

 With OpenLLM, you can deploy your models to the cloud or on-premises, and build powerful AI applications.
-It supports the integration of your LLMs with other models and services such as LangChain, BentoML, and Hugging Face, thereby allowing the creation of complex AI applications.
+It supports the integration of your LLMs with other models and services such as LangChain, LlamaIndex, BentoML, and Hugging Face, thereby allowing the creation of complex AI applications.

 This quickstart demonstrates how to integrate OpenLLM with BentoML to deploy a large language model.
-To learn more about OpenLLM, you can also try the `OpenLLM tutorial in Google Colab: Serving Llama 2 with OpenLLM <https://colab.research.google.com/github/bentoml/OpenLLM/blob/main/examples/openllm-llama2-demo/openllm_llama2_demo.ipynb>`_.
+To learn more about OpenLLM, you can also try the `OpenLLM tutorial in Google Colab: Serving Llama 2 with OpenLLM <https://colab.research.google.com/github/bentoml/OpenLLM/blob/main/examples/llama2.ipynb>`_.

 Prerequisites
 -------------